-- 1. Before attempting to publish content, ensure that all approval conflicts for the destination you want to publish to are resolved.
-See "Resolving Approval Conflicts," on page 140 for more information. - 2.
-Consult your administrator to find out if you have the permissions to publish assets. - 1.
+- Before attempting to publish content, ensure that all approval conflicts for the destination you want to publish to are resolved.
+See "Resolving Approval Conflicts," on page 215 for more information. - Consult your administrator to find out if you have the permissions to publish assets. - 1.
 If Content Server's interface is not already open, log in. - 2.
-Select the site you want to work with. - In the button bar, click Publishing.Content Server displays the Publish Console. - 4.
-In the Publish Console, choose a destination from the "Publish destination" drop-down list and click Select Destination.
+Select the site you want to work with. - 3.
+In the button bar, click Publishing.

+4. In the Publish Console, choose a destination from the "Publish destination" drop-down list and click Select Destination.

-Content Server displays the appropriate "Publish" form, according to the chosen delivery type:
+Content Server displays the appropriate "Publish" form, according to the chosen delivery type.